Attach to process

-First off, if you want to debug a program that can be started from JetBrains Rider, the best way to do it is to start a local debugging session.
+First off, if you want to debug a program that can be started from JetBrains Rider, the best way to do so is to start a local debugging session.

 Attach to a local process

-The list of running local processes is shown.
+JetBrains Rider will show the list of the running local processes.
 Select the process to attach to.

-If you don't have sources of the target .NET or .NET Core process, you can still attach to it either as described above or by clicking Attach to Process on the Welcome screen, right after you start the IDE.
+If you don't have sources of the target .NET process, you can still attach to it either as described above or by clicking Attach to Process on the Welcome screen, right after you start the IDE.
 JetBrains Rider will automatically load and decompile all assemblies from the process.

 Attach to a remote process